GEORGIA HELOC RATES TODAY

 A HELOC is a revolving credit line secured by your home’s equity.
 Because your home serves as collateral, HELOC interest rates are lower than those for personal loans — and much lower than most credit cards.
 You may borrow up to 90% of your home’s value, minus your mortgage.
 A HELOC has two phases: draw and repayment.

 During the HELOC’s draw period, which typically lasts 10 years, you can access funds up to your credit limit, make payments, and borrow again.
 While interest-only payments are usually required, principal payments may be optional.
 And you pay interest only on the amount you draw, not the full amount you’re approved for.
-This flexibility is what makes it such a popular way get equity out of your home.
+This flexibility is what makes it such a popular way to get equity out of your home.

 During the repayment period, which is typically 10 to 20 years, borrowing ends, and the principal is paid back with interest.
 Be prepared for the variable interest rate to fluctuate.
-That means your payment can increase over time (though it can also decrease), according to prevailing rates.
+That means your payment can increase over time (though it can also decrease) according to prevailing rates.
 The major downside is the risk of foreclosure if you default.

 HELOC interest rates are tied to the prime rate, the benchmark interest rate reserved for the most creditworthy customers.
 Federal Reserve policy decisions also impact HELOC rates.
 Understanding these factors can help borrowers anticipate rate fluctuations and make informed decisions about the best time for a HELOC.
 But not everyone gets this rate, and the interest rate you’re offered will depend on a number of other factors — we’ll get to those later.